Jake-Moore/KamiCommon/README.md

    - This feature requires that each plugin repository using auto update have a configured GitHub action to publish a release for each version
    - Probably best to contact me if you're interested in using this feature with your own plugin
 - **Commands Library** for subcommand management (forked from the MassiveCore commands system)
-  - WIP (see MassiveCore development guide for now)
+  - WIP Documentatiin (see MassiveCore development guide for now)
 - **Config Management**
-  - Files (create classes extending these, and then create an instance to use)
+  - Java Classes (They work on their own, and you can extend if additional features are needed.)
-    - KamiConfig (for plugin configs)
+    - KamiConfig (for spigot plugin configs)
     - StandaloneConfig (for yaml configs outside of spigot)
   - Features
     - Support to save and get ItemStacks (uses spigot config serialization)
-    - Full integrated comments support (loads comments from defaults file, and preserves user-generated comments)
+    - Fully integrated comments support (loads comments from defaults file, and preserves unique user-generated comments)
     - Native support for creating custom configs and loading defaults from resources
 ```java
 // Example with KamiConfig